Tyrn/wei/the-insider-en.typ

      At 6:15 they heard steps  and Shavash walked  into the meeting hall.
 He wore a  European suit and he was impeccably  shaved  but  something  foreign entered  the hall  with  him.
-Bemish  sniffed and  realized what  happened - instead  of eau-de-cologne Shavash used  an expensive local  perfume.
+Bemish  sniffed and  realized what  happened---instead  of eau-de-cologne Shavash used  an expensive local  perfume.
 Bemish unwillingly thought that it would throw the delegates off a bit.
-At the same time,  when Shavash started giving interviews to  journalists, he would look like a true Galaxy man - you could not film a perfume.
+At the same time,  when Shavash started giving interviews to  journalists, he would look like a true Galaxy man---you could not film a perfume.

      After some hesitation, state secretary Khodsky  silently  rose to  meet Shavash.
 The  latter  bowed  to him and took a place across  the table  from